andersonkmetiuk/ArduinoNano-HelloWorld/README.md

 framework = arduino
 monitor_speed = 921600
 ```
+If you have another model of `ESP32` you cand find the supported list [here](https://registry.platformio.org/platforms/platformio/espressif32/boards)

 The following code reads the input throught the UART2 and blinks a LED
 ```